 3.2 Radii of Gyration — As a measure of the way in which the mass of a rotating rigid body is distributed about the axis of rotation.

+3.3 U-U and V-V Axes —– Lines passing through the centre of gravity of the profile of the section, representing the principal axes of angle sections, where U-U is a major axis (when it does not coincide with Z-Z axis) and V-V axis is a minor axis (when it does not coincide with Y-Y axis).

-3.3 X-X Axis — A line along the member passing through the centre of gravity of the sections profile.
+3.4 X-X Axis — A line along the member passing through the centre of gravity of the sections profile.

-3.4 Y-Y Axis — A line perpendicular to the flanges (in case of beams and channels) or perpendicular to the smaller leg (in case of an angle section) and passing through the centre of gravity of the sections profile.
+3.5 Y-Y Axis — A line perpendicular to the flanges (in case of beams and channels) or perpendicular to the smaller leg (in case of an angle section) and passing through the centre of gravity of the sections profile.